 - Plan early!
-OPT can take around 3 months or more to obtain.
+OPT can take 3 to 5 months to obtain.

 - You don't need a job offer to apply for OPT.

-- Students must have completed two consecutive long semesters at UT to be eligible to apply.
+- You must have completed two consecutive long semesters at UT to be eligible to apply.

-- Students may apply for post-completion OPT as early as 90 days before their graduation date or as late as 60 days after their graduation date.
+- You may apply for post-completion OPT as early as 90 days before your graduation date or as late as 60 days after your graduation date.

 - Students who finish all coursework required for graduation and plan to enroll in absentia for the following semester must apply for OPT before completion of their coursework.

 - An OPT Administrative Fee of $150 for post-completion OPT and $300 for the 24-month OPT extension is charged once a student has completed the OPT workshop and is eligible to apply for post-completion OPT or STEM OPT.

 - While engaged in Post-Completion Optional Practical Training, you are still considered to be in F-1 student status.
 To maintain your status, you cannot accumulate more than 90 days of unemployment from the start date listed on you EAD.
 If you do, you must immediately leave the United States.
 You must also report any change in employment or address to the ISSS within 10 days or be in violation of your status.

 At UT, you must complete an OPT Workshop before you may apply for post-completion OPT.

 - Detailed instructions on how to prepare a successful application